Meg Kylie Stuns In Plunging Crop Top & Jeans

-Meg Kylie took to her Instagram page to post a new sexy snapshot.
-The Aussie bombshell published the photo on Thursday, February 11, that captured her flaunting her slender frame in a flirty crop top and jeans ensemble.
+Meg Kylie took to her Instagram page on Thursday, February 11, to post a new sexy snapshot.
+The Aussie bombshell published the photo that captured the model flaunting her slender frame in a flirty crop top and jeans ensemble.

 In the new picture, Meg was snapped in a place that looked like an indoor parking area of a building.
-Tiled walls mostly made up the background of the snap.
+The background was mostly made up of tiled walls.
 Big pipes on the ceiling were also visible in the shot.

 The babe could be seen leaning on the wall.
 She stood in the middle of the frame and looked directly into the camera with a serious expression.
 Notably, her shoulders were uneven.
 Her left arm was down, hanging on her side, while she carried her black bag with her other hand.
-Despite staying under a shaded area, the indirect sunlight still illuminated her body and her flawless skin.
+Despite staying under a shaded area, the indirect sunlight still illuminated her body and flawless skin.

-The halter-style straps clung to her neck for support, highlighting her lean shoulders and arms.
-The crop top’s cut left lots of skin exposed along her toned midsection, and fans couldn’t help but gush over her slim waistline and taut tummy.
-From what was visible, the backless detail showed plenty of skin.

-She sported a pair of light blue denim pants that clung to her hips.
-The shape of the jeans accentuated her curvy hips.
-The bottoms had a loose fit along her legs and had a straight-cut hem.
+She sported a pair of light blue denim pants that clung to her curvy hips.
+The bottoms had a loose fit along her legs and a straight-cut hem.
 She completed her look with a pair of white heeled sandals.

 Meg kept her jewelry minimal, wearing only a dainty bracelet with her daring outfit.
 She also attached a small black coin purse to her jeans.
 For the occasion, she had her nails painted with a light polish.